azoght/coding-club-alexander-academy/Week1.md

 ## Operators

-Operators are symbols used to alter multiple values (or operands) into a single value.
+Operators are symbols used to alter multiple values (or operands) into a single value. [(2.3: Operators and Operands)](https://runestone.academy/runestone/books/published/fopp/SimplePythonData/Operators.html)

 Here are the basic operators used in Python.